toastclub/maculate/README.md

 Maculate is open source, but the source code is not under any sort of warranty.
 Contributions are generally welcome, though be aware that you will not be compensated for them.

-We generally regard the codebase as being well—written and documented, so it could serve as a good basis to libqalculate.
+We generally regard the codebase as being well-written and documented, so it could serve as a good basis to libqalculate.

 ## Support Matrix